- Women over the age of 40 should get a screening mammogram every year according to the American Cancer Society.

 Screening mammograms can prevent serious illness and save your life by finding breast cancer as early as possible.

-Early detection also means fewer women face mastectomies because, when detected early, breast cancers can be treated without full breast removal.
+Early detection of breast cancer also means fewer women face mastectomies because, when detected early, breast cancers can be treated without full breast removal.

 Women are advised to have their first screening mammogram at age 40, and they should schedule regular mammograms each year thereafter.